Makkarakiska/DolphinBucket/README.md

 # DolphinBucket
-With DolphinBucket players can move dolphins with buckets like any other fish.
+With DolphinBucket players can move dolphins with buckets like any fish.

 ### Installation
 * Shut down the server